 2005 – Received funding for two more new programs, Army Child Care in Your Neighborhood and Empower.

-2007 – Universal Pre-K expanded in partnership with Indian River School District.
+2007 – Universal Pre-K expanded with partnership with Indian River School District.

 2009 – Community action received $1.5 million in additional funding through the American Reinvestment and Recovery Act.

 2010 – Received an Agreement with Child Care Solutions to provide Infant and Toddler Care Training and Technical Assistance, expanding our Jefferson Lewis Child Care Project services.

 2011 – Our ‘Ready to Work” program was funded by the Community Services Block Grant Discretionary funds.
 This program provides financial assistance for individuals that enroll in education focused on a career path to a sustainable wage job.